googleapis/google-cloud-cpp/INSTALL.md

 #### gRPC

-The gRPC Makefile uses `which` to determine whether the compiler is available, install this command for the extremely rare case where it may be missing from your workstation or build server:
+The gRPC Makefile uses `which` to determine whether the compiler is available.
+Install this command for the extremely rare case where it may be missing from your workstation or build server:

 ```bash